 The archaic inch-sizing of camera light sensors is clarified in the illustration and table below, with relative sizes and millimeters.
 Legacy sizing labels such as 1/2.5″ Type harken back to antiquated 1950s-1980s Vidicon video camera tubes!

 For a given year of technological advance, a camera with physically bigger sensor area tends to capture better image quality by gathering more light, but at the cost of larger-diameter, bulkier lenses.
 Recent digital sensor advances have shrunk cameras and increased optical zoom ranges while preserving image quality.
-If you avoid using their poor digital zoom, even top smartphones such as Google Pixel, Samsung S6/S7 or Apple iPhone 6s can potentially make good 18-inch prints, and they excel at instantly sharing images.
-A powerful image can be created any decent camera in the hands of a skilled or lucky photographer.
+If you avoid using their poor digital zoom, even good smartphones such as Google Pixel, Samsung S6/S7, Apple iPhone 6s, and later can potentially make good 18-inch prints; plus smartphones can instantly share images.
+A powerful image can be created with any decent camera in the hands of a skilled or lucky photographer.
 Top smartphone cameras can potentially make good 18-inch prints and share publishable pictures.
 But I recommend a bigger camera for superior optical zoom, better performance in dim light, and sharper prints.

 Below, compare sensor sizes for digital cameras: